Betty Ross: Becoming the Red She-Hulk

-Becoming the Harpy again
+Becoming the Red Harpy

-Shortly after Bruce's resurrection during the "No Surrender" arc, he visited Betty's home shortly after her father's funeral and explained that he had not contacted her for months due to emotional turmoil.
-As they talked, they were being watched by the Bushwacker, an agent of the U.S. Hulk Operations, who had orders to monitor Bruce and possibly kill him.
+In The Immortal Hulk, Bruce Banner visits Betty after his resurrection and explains that he had not contacted her for months due to emotional turmoil.
+As they talked, they were being watched by Bushwacker, an agent of the U.S. Hulk Operations, who had orders to monitor Bruce and possibly kill him.
 Though the Bushwacker was ordered by General Reginald Fortean not to shoot, he ignored the order and fired his gun.
 However, he unintentionally hit Betty in the head.
 Bruce transformed into the Hulk and went after the Bushwacker, but the Hulk was held off by Doc Samson, allowing the Bushwacker to escape.
 When the Hulk and Samson returned to her house, her body was missing.
-It was later revealed that she was transformed into a red version of the Harpy when she confronted Jackie McGee on where the Hulk is.
-The Harpy and Jackie track Hulk to Reno, Nevada, where he is fighting Rick Jones' Subject B form.
-The Harpy witnesses mercenaries from the U.S. Hulk Operations kill a civilian, causing her to mutilate them.
-Jackie confronted the Harpy about this action, to which she quoted "But this is me."
-After reminiscing about her toxic relationship with the Hulk, the Harpy arrived at the location where Subject B has used its acid attack to blind the Hulk and melt his limbs.
+It was later revealed that she was transformed into a new version of the Harpy named the Red Harpy.